 Over the next four years, I continued to self develop my photography skills to the point I decided it was time for a career change and left my corporate project manager role and focussed full time on photography.
 In that time I got images published in BBC Wildlife and Grand Designs magazine.

 I joined and integrated quickly with that team and quickly realised the photographic opportunities of the area were much more than just the aurora with a wealth of fantastic wildlife, pristine arctic landscapes and the macro views of the amazing ice formations.
-I have worked five Autumn and Winter seasons in this area now.
-When not working I will head out into the mountains and wilderness areas with my camera and camping/skiing equipment.
-Often getting unique personal and photographic experiences.
+I have worked six Autumn and Winter seasons in this area now.
+When not working I will head out into the mountains and wilderness areas with my camera and camping/skiing equipment, often getting unique personal and photographic experiences.

 I was inspired by macro photography and purchased the Canon MP-E 65mm macro lens.
-Then realised that most of the images I had seen with that lens were done in a studio with dead subjects I decided I would develop my own techniques and fieldcraft to try and deliver the same quality results but do this where the subjects lived and to photograph them naturally with the least amount of disturbance environmentally possible.
+I spent time developing my own techniques and fieldcraft to try and deliver quality results and do this where the subjects are alive and to photograph them naturally with the least amount of disturbance environmentally possible.
 This then developed into a further realisation that if this could be done without flash all the natural reflections would be preserved.

 Some of the wildlife subjects I photograph are very small and very active, a particular favorite being jumping spiders.
 This makes use of tripods very difficult even though the photography may need to be taken at five times magnification.
 Because of the tiny amount of the image that is in focus, stacking (taking multiple images whilst moving the camera by a tiny amount) is often used.
 Because the subjects move I had to develop my own techniques for handheld stacking at big magnification with natural light.
 Therefore creating some signature images, for example, jumping spider portraits at five times magnification where you can see trees and clouds reflected in the eyes.